 I conducted my research in casinos.
 As a cultural psychologist, I was already particularly interested in gambling subcultures and in how casino environments contribute to gamblers’ strategies and beliefs.
 I quickly realized that the physical designed casino environment has a big impact on both, which moved me towards a new field of psychology, environmental psychology.
 Environmental psychologists focus on how the environment influences basic psychological processes, much as cultural psychologists look at how culture-specific beliefs and practices influence psychology.

-To me, there is a natural affinity between the two fields, particularly when the environments themselves are products of human culture, as anyone who has spent a weekend in Las Vegas can tell you, although casinos are perhaps the lowest form of cultural artifact.)
+To me, there is a natural affinity between the 2 fields, particularly when the environments themselves are products of human culture, as anyone who has spent a weekend in Las Vegas can tell you.
+(Although casinos are perhaps the lowest form of cultural artifact.)